 Incorporate these techniques into your parenting style.
 It’s no parenting manual, but they can go a long way in making your day-to-day Life run much smoother.

 And sometimes, a child IS too hungry, tired, overstimulated or sick.
 Those are the times your needs go on the back burner.
 The best thing for all concerned is for you to remain calm; pick your kiddo up and go home.
 Tomorrow is another day–always.

 *NO Helicopters In Child-centered Parenting…

-NOTE: Child-centered parenting should not to be confused with helicopter parenting.
+NOTE: Do not confuse child-centered parenting with helicopter parenting.
 I think helicopter parenting would better be described as child-fearing vs child-centered.
-Fearing the child may:
+Helicopter parents FEAR their child may:

 ●make a mistake

 ●not make a good impression or some other perceived shortcoming

 These parents inserts themselves.
 IMHO, it is not because they’re trying to ‘protect’ their child, but rather:

 ·protect their pride,

 because they do not believe in their parenting abilities, or worse, their child’s capabilities.